My name is Elia Kabanov, and I am a London-based science writer covering the past, present, and future of technology.

 • Siberian explores how scientists and ordinary people cope with Russia’s faltering regime, war, and repression.

-I love explaining things.
-That is why I have given public lectures all over the world, including in India, Bangladesh, Germany, Belarus, Uzbekistan, and Russia.
-I’m also a co-author and presenter on a YouTube channel on all things science with 400,000 subscribers.
+I was also a co-author and presenter on a YouTube channel on all things science with 480,000 subscribers.

-My interviews and expert commentaries were featured on BBC, DW and BILD, in The New York Times, CoinDesk, Slate, Le Monde, 7×7, The Calvert Journal, Animal, MDR, Delfi, El Diario, Lifehacker, and in other outlets.
+My interviews and expert commentaries were featured on BBC, DW and BILD, in The New York Times, CoinDesk, Slate, Le Monde, News Shopper, Tagesspiegel, 7×7, The Calvert Journal, Animal, Spektrum.de, MDR, Delfi, El Diario, Lifehacker, and in other outlets.